-Wealth Pi Fund, with the values of ‘Pi’ (Professional & Integrity), strives to bring high quality investment opportunities to our investors.
+Wealth Pi Fund, with the values of ‘Pi’ (Professional & Integrity), strives to bring high-quality investment opportunities to our investors.
 Investing with Wealth Pi Fund is far beyond money.
 We talk, we teach, and we help you network.
-What we offer is not only best quality projects, but also a way to financial freedom as well as a lifestyle after the achievement.
+What we offer is not only the best quality projects but also a way to financial freedom as well as a lifestyle after the achievement.
 Please talk to us so that we will be able to customise the investment strategy to meet your appetite.

 What is capital?

 In financial terms, capital is defined as ‘money and possessions, especially a large amount of money used for producing more wealth or for starting a new business’ (Cambridge Dictionary 2018).
 It could be either tangible or intangible.
 When we talk about ‘capital’, we usually refer to money, and also assets contributed to businesses.
 However, your intangible capital could be a fortune, which could be intellectual properties (IP), capability and labour, or even as simple as an idea.

 “If a person or financial organization has a first mortgage on a property, they have the right to be paid first if its owner fails to pay back the money they have borrowed to buy the property” (Cambridge Dictionary 2018).
 1st Mortgage loans are multi-layered by placing mortgage over the property and unlimited personal guarantees, which will be registered through a public register.

 1st Mortgage Capital over real estates are considered to be the safest compared to other capital stacks, as it is protected by the buffer from Project Profits, Equity Capital, and finally Mezzanine Debt Capital.